-History of Art (Full Year)
+History of Art I (Semester) and History of Art II

 Art History is intended as a two semester course introducing Western art and the art of other world cultures.
 First semester begins with the Paleolithic Era and continues through the Italian Gothic Period; second semester begins with the Italian Renaissance and continues through the 21st century.
 Students may choose to take the semesters independently but are encouraged to take the entire year to gain a deeper appreciation of cross-cultural influences.